ProgClubGSU/ProgClubSite/README.md

 ---

-Built with care by PROGgsu members.
+Built with care by progsu members.
 Everyone is welcome to contribute and learn together.